-Dr Joe Abah, the Director General of Bureau of Public Service Reforms and academic, in very casual style unwittingly or knowingly re-triggered a limited exchange on one of the most contentious controversies in modern intellectual history; what is the role the intellectual in society?
-The triggering sardonic comment by Dr Abah (@DrJoeAbah) on Twitter yesterday said “How to become an “expert” in Nigeria: Be jobless; go around TV stations & beg to appear on ANY programme; criticise all govt actions.
+Dr Joe Abah, is the Director General of Bureau of Public Service Reforms and academic.
+In very casual style unwittingly or knowingly, re-triggered a limited exchange on one of the most contentious controversies in modern intellectual history; what is the role the intellectual in society?
+The triggering sardonic comment by Dr Abah (@DrJoeAbah) on Twitter yesterday said “How to become an “expert” in Nigeria: Be jobless; go around TV stations & beg to appear on ANY programme; criticise all Govt actions.
 Done!”
-Of the many replies he got [most of them friendly] one by Mark Spencer (@Ack_Spencer) which was equally sardonic read “How to become an expert, sign up as media influencer visit all radio &TV station[s] hailing govt inefficiencies and cluelessness”.
-This is really the flashpoint of the controversy.
+Of the many replies he got [most of them friendly] one by Mark Spencer (@Ack_Spencer).
+It was just as sardonic.
+“How to become an expert, sign up as media influencer visit all radio &TV station[s] hailing Govt inefficiencies and cluelessness”.
+This is the flash point of the controversy.
 However, the contention Dr Abah triggered is one many avoid because of the unexpected possibilities it can generate.

-In the book titled the “Betrayal of the Intellectuals”, Julien Benda, the French philosopher shook the intellectual world by stating that there are two type of intellectuals.
-Type A are those who stand up for ‘truth’ and ‘justice’ and Type B those who serve ‘privilege’ and ‘power’.
-The Type A intellectual is branded an enemy of the realm, often sacked, often arrested, often jailed, often ostracised, often beaten, often poor and sometimes killed because he or she dared to make a vocation of “speaking truth to power”.
-This is the kind of intellectual Dr Abah mocks and dismisses.
-Type B intellectual is often a courtier of leaders, well-placed, well-paid, well-promoted, well-invested, well-connected and sometimes celebrated because he chose the vocation of “singing praises to power”.
-This is the kind of intellectual Spencer ridicules and exposes.
+In the book titled the “Betrayal of the Intellectuals”, Julien Benda, the French philosopher, shook the intellectual world by stating that there are two types of intellectuals.
+Type A are those who stand up for ‘truth’ and ‘justice’ and Type B are those who serve ‘privilege’ and ‘power’.
+Nevertheless, most brand the Type A intellectual as an enemy of the realm, often sacked, often arrested, often jailed, often ostracised.
+Still, often beaten, often poor and sometimes killed.
+Because he or she dared to make a vocation of “speaking truth to power”.
+This is the intellectual Dr Abah mocks and dismisses.
+In contrast, the Type B intellectual is often a courtier of leaders, well-placed, well-paid, well-promoted, well-invested, well-connected and sometimes celebrated because he chose the vocation of “singing praises to power”.
+Hence, this is the intellectual Spencer ridicules and exposes.

 Question: what type of intellectual is Dr Abah?